Help Identify the Next Bishop of Chelmsford

 On 12 April 2020 Bishop Stephen Cottrell left his role of Bishop of Chelmsford after nearly a decade in post.
-Later this year he will become the Archbishop of York.
+On 9 July he became the Archbishop of York.

 We thank him for his huge contribution to our diocese and we will be praying for him and his wife Rebecca as they embark on a new chapter in their ministry.

-The process is now underway to discern who God is calling to be the next Bishop of Chelmsford and as part of that process we want to hear what you think.
+The process is now well underway to discern who God is calling to be the next Bishop of Chelmsford.

 On this web page you will find: